imkonsowa/restaurants-rag/Readme.md

 # Introduction

 A playground for building a simple AI agent using golang.
-The application is a restaurant search interface that finds restaurants by free text search.
+The app is a restaurant search interface that finds restaurants by free text search.

-**(Note)**: This is not meant to be a 100% microservices app, I have simplified a lot of things like having a shared config between all running containers, not having a separate database for each service, etc. This is just to learn how to build a simple AI agent using golang.
+**(Note)**:  This is not meant for production, it's a learning playground.

 # Pre-requisites